Ultimate Guide to Effective GIRP Notes: Real-life Examples and Best Practices

 4. How do GIRP notes differ from DAP notes?

 DAP (Data, Assessment, Plan) notes provide a broader overview by documenting observed data, the therapist's assessment of the situation, and the plan moving forward.
 DAP notes are often preferred for more open-ended or exploratory therapy sessions where immediate goals may be less defined.
-In contrast, you would use GIRP when tracking progress towards specific objectives.
+In contrast, you would use GIRP when tracking progress towards specific objectives, and are great for recording patient interactions that are more goal oriented.

 References